CLEAR ANODIZED ALUMINUM: THE ULTIMATE FINISH FOR ALUMINUM

 Doors and Windows

-Glass doors and windows frames, storm doors are a great example of this finishing too.
+Glass doors and windows frames, storm doors are a great examples of this finishing too.

 Appliances such as refrigerators, microwave ovens, and televisions have metal as components.